 Once you configure Power Mode to test an application, Sprinter remembers your settings every time you test that application.

 You decide that the

-You activate Power Mode by clicking the Power Mode button in the Power Mode group under the Test Runs list.
+You activate Power Mode by clicking the Power Mode button on the toolbar .

 To use Power Mode, you need to define the application for your test.
 This is the application that you will be testing.
 By defining an application for your test, Sprinter is able to learn the objects and screens in your application in order to work with the Power Mode features described above.